vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 Normally, **SPIRE** interacts with the kubelet API to verify the identity of a workload.
 This includes validating the serving certificate of the kubelet.
-When `skip_kubelet_verification` is set to `true`, **SPIRE** does not validate the kubelet’s serving certificate.
-This can be useful in environments where the kubelet’s serving certificate is not properly configured or cannot be trusted for some reason.
+When `skip_kubelet_verification` is set to `true`, **SPIRE** does not validate the kubelet's serving certificate.
+This can be useful in environments where the kubelet's serving certificate is not properly configured or cannot be trusted for some reason.

 That being said, skipping kubelet verification reduces security.
 It should be used